All Episodes

 This may be the first time in her life that Hillary, who has been called many things, has been called passive.

-Um and essentially his position was he was at worst a passive recipient of unwitting sex from Monica.
+And essentially, his position was he was at worst a passive recipient of unwitting sex from Monica.

 And Monica's dress was just a passive recipient of unwitting DNA material.

-Just as when Monica brought Bill a pizza that first time, Bill was merely a passive recipient of unwitting pizza uh that subsequently became sexified.
+Just as when Monica brought Bill a pizza that first time, Bill was merely a passive recipient of unwitting pizza that subsequently became sexified.

 This is how it is with the Clintons now and forever, now and forever.

-I think they're a Canadian polling organization, Canadian actresses, Canadian presidential candidates, Canadian pollsters.
+I think they're a Canadian polling organization.

 Trump is at 32% in this poll.